NazmiAltun/quantifeed-orders/README.md

 * **dotnet 6 SDK** : To build the solution
 * **dotnet 6 Runtime** : To run the API
-* **redis server**: Ideally the latest version or a version that support lua scripting.
+* **redis server**: Ideally the latest version or a version that supports lua scripting.
 * **docker & docker-compose** (optional) : Ideally the latest version.
 To run redis dependency and stress/perf tests.

 ## How to run
 * Integration tests and the API itself require redis.
-For local development and testing redis service added in the docker-compose that can be used by running  `docker-compose up -d redis` shell command
+For local development and testing redis service defined in the docker-compose that can be used by running  `docker-compose up -d redis` shell command
-* To run stress tests run `docker-compose up perf-test`  command in the terminal
+* To run perf tests execute `docker-compose up perf-test`  command in the terminal

 ## Stress Test Tool
 A small,primitive console app is developed to performance test the api.
 Following environment variables/configurations can be used to configure the app.